 1974: George Harrison became the first former member of the Beatles to go on tour as a solo artist when he began a 45-show North American tour with Indian sitarist Ravi Shankar at the Pacific Coliseum in Vancouver, Canada.
 Often referred to as the “Dark Horse Tour,” the concerts served as a launch for Harrison’s Dark Horse Records label.
 Harrison was also joined by a band of talented sidemen that included Billy Preston, Willie Weeks, Andy Newmark, Tom Scott, Chuck Findley, and Robben Ford.

 1974: “You Haven’t Done Nothin’” by Stevie Wonder went to #1 on the Billboard Hot 100.
 His fourth #1 pop hit and tenth R&B #1, the song features backing vocals by the Jackson 5 and is one of Wonder’s angriest political statements, aimed squarely at President Richard Nixon, who had resigned two days after the record’s release.

 1974: Crosby, Stills, Nash & Young were at #1 in the Billboard pop chart with their first compilation album, So Far.
 It was the group’s third straight LP to top the chart.

 1985: Simple Minds scored their second #1 album in the UK with Once Upon a Time.
-In the US, the LP was their first and only to reach the top 50, peaking at #10.
+In the US, it was the group’s only LP to reach the top 50, peaking at #10.